 With foods like bacon, cream cheese, and avocados, it’s no surprise that those who try fat fasting have an easier time dealing with hunger and feeling fuller.
 Once the body enters ketosis, it’s often easier to stick with the diet plan.

-Fat fasting is a way to jump start your body into the metabolic state of ketosis.
+Fat fasting is a way to jump start your body into the metabolic state of ketosis as part of your daily fasting plan.
 It’s always a good idea to plan your meals ahead of time before you start a fast and we hope that this guide has given you the knowledge and motivation to start your fat fast.